IF YOU ARE MAKING A PLANNING APPLICATION

 A few minor applications are considered by e-mail consultation among Councillors – this is usually for maintenance work to trees in the Conservation Area.

-A Parish Councillor will usually make a site visit (with at least one other Councillor where possible) before the meeting and, (if he feels it is necessary), will try to contact neighbouring residents.
+A Parish Councillor will usually make a site visit (with at least one other Councillor where possible) before the meeting and, (if (s)he feels it is necessary), will try to contact neighbouring residents.

-The Parish Council will take into account the report from the Councillor who made the site visit and will note any objections raised by residents.
-The Parish Council will then consider its formal response to Sedgemoor.
+The Parish Council will take into account the report from the Councillor who made the site visit and will note any comments or objections from residents.
+The Parish Council will then consider their formal response to Sedgemoor.